-Work From Home Cyber Security refers to the set of practices, technologies, and measures that individuals and organizations use to secure remote work environments against cyber threats.
-With employees working remotely from various locations, using both company-issued and personal devices, cybersecurity challenges have evolved significantly.
+Remote work security refers to the practices, technologies, and measures used to protect remote work environments from cyber threats.
+With employees working from various locations and using both company-issued and personal devices, cybersecurity challenges have evolved significantly.

 The Covid-19 pandemic played a significant role in accelerating the transition to remote work on a global scale.
-For many, a new experience, which caused a significant risk to remote work security.
-Numerous IT departments had days, rather than weeks, to take action to secure the organization, resulting in ad hoc policies.
-Furthermore, according to a report by Morphisec, almost half of office workers were new to WFH when the shift happened.
-This lack of experience with work from home, both on the employer and employee’s side, made it difficult to maintain cyber security measures outside of the organization’s traditional perimeters (Protecting Remote Connections).
+For many employees, it was an entirely new experience.
+One that introduced considerable risks to remote work security.
+Numerous IT departments had days, rather than weeks, to implement security measures, often resulting in ad hoc policies.
+According to a report by Morphisec, nearly half of office workers were new to remote work when the transition occurred.
+This lack of experience with work from home, both on the employer and employee’s side, made it difficult to maintain cyber security measures outside of the organization’s traditional perimeters.

 Cybercriminals quickly adapted, leveraging increased connectivity and the extended attack surface of home networks to target sensitive information.
 In a matter of months, cyberattacks surged; Morphisec reported over a 100,000 increase in weekly attacks between February and April 2020 alone.
-These numbers demonstrate how quickly remote work heightened cybersecurity challenges, creating a critical need for tailored security measures.
+These figures highlight how remote work intensified cybersecurity challenges, emphasizing the urgent need for tailored remote work security measures.

 Work From Home is Here to Stay